nanda03dev/gque/README.md

 - **NoSQL Integration**: Stores and retrieves messages and queues from a NoSQL database.
 - **Channel-Based Processing**: Uses Golang channels for asynchronous message handling.
 - **Event-Driven Architecture**: Supports the creation of events that can be broadcast to multiple consumers.
+- **Integration with Gnosql**: Utilize Gnosql for high-performance in-memory data storage.

 ## Workflow Overview